bobosky/Jupyter-Notebooks/README.md

 This is the git for Ken Winston's _Quantitative Risk Management: Theory and Practice_ book in Jupyter Notebook form.

-Many thanks to Tom Kwong for technical assistance.
+Many thanks to Tom Kwong and Justin Bois for technical assistance.

 The chapters can be read, with live code execution, via Binder: